Emad-COMBINE-lab/clasp/docs/data_preparation.md

 ---

-## Data Splitting and Pairing
+## Data splitting and pairing

 We split our data into training (80%), validation (10%), and test (10%) sets.
 The split is done at the protein level, ensuring that no protein appears in both training and test sets.
 We computed this split accross 3 random seeds.

-We also preperared `(upkb_ac, pdb_id)` pairs for training, validation, and testing of structure-sequence and structure-description tasks (5 different set of pairs for training to include structural diversity as mentionned in th paper).
+We also preperared `(upkb_ac, pdb_id)` pairs for training, validation, and testing of structure-sequence and structure-description tasks (5 different set of pairs for training to include structural diversity).
 For sequence-description tasks, we simply consider the paired sequence and description embeddings of the `upkb_ac`.

-### Using Our Precomputed Splits and Pairs
+### Using our precomputed splits and pairs

 You can download our precomputed splits and corresponding pairs: